Once upon a time, a doctor and a Master of Home Economics had a child.

-My parents are the kinds of people I wish everyone knew.
+They are the kinds of people I wish everyone knew.
 They speak with grace, stand with strength, and act with love.

 For many years, it was tough to define what it was that made our parents actually ours, when it seemed like most of the time, we were not all together.

-For our family, that’s what it is.
+And in our family, that’s what it is.
 It isn’t that we are always together…For many years growing up, my mother had to represent both parents to concerts, recitals, and events…I’m still embarrassed that my thank yous to her were always delayed, often not sincere, until she and I started growing close.